NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/pathfinder_query_specification.md

 }
 ```

-As shown, each path that is generated has a distinct list of nodes.
-Additionally, no auxiliary graph has any branching paths included.
-Even though a0 and a1 share an intermediate node, since a1 contains a node that a0 does not, they are kept separate.
-Additionally, a0 also contains two parallel, but not branching, edges between two of its nodes.
-Also, note that a2 represents the direct lookup edge between Crohn's and Parkinson's.
-If a lookup edge between the two input nodes exists, this edge should be returned as a path as well.

-These paths are the ones that would be returned by the unconstrained version of the intial query shown aboce, but running the constrained version as well would return slightly different paths.
+Each generated Path has a distinct set of Nodes, and no Auxiliary Graph contains branching Paths.
+For example, while `a0`
+and `a1` share an intermediate node, they differ by at least one Node, so they are treated as separate Paths.
+Path `a0`
+includes two parallel (but not branching) edges between a pair of nodes.

+Path `a2` represents a direct lookup edge between Crohn’s and Parkinson’s.
+If such a direct edge exists between the two
+input nodes, it should be included as a valid path.

+The Paths shown correspond to the unconstrained version of the initial query.
+Applying `intermediate category`
+constraints would yield a slightly different set of paths.
+As show below in the constrained version of the
+Auxiliary Graphs, `a2` is  removed because it does not contain any `Gene` nodes.
+Therefore, it is not a valid Path
+for the constrained version of the query.

 ```
 "auxiliary_graphs": {